code-bench/codebench/README.md

 Automated code benchmark solution.
 Empower developers with tools to trace and analyze project performances.

 ### TODO:
-- specify a list of commits/range, run benchmark
-- more reported information (CPU usage, etc.)
 - prettier report (maybe a web page)
+- more reported information (disk, memory, etc.)
 - samples (put into readme)
 - first release
 - add CI
+- specify commit range (instead of a list)
 - use configuration file (with parser maybe)
+- should monitor child processes

+### DONE:
+- specify a list of commits, run benchmark
+- report CPU usage information